Same-Sex Divorce: Know These 3 Things

 You may think you know your partner, until it comes time to divide up assets.
 Who will get the house?
 What about the art collection you both built together over the years?

 All too often, people go into a divorce thinking they will be able to calmly divide up property, but hit a roadblock when one or both people realize this may mean giving up things they want to keep, or being asked to divide assets in a way that doesn’t seem fair.

 This is where things can become quite complicated, and where emotions can override logic.
 While the courts may want to look at assets acquired during the course of the marriage, this may not necessarily be fair and equitable in cases where a couple was together for 10-plus years waiting until same-sex marriage was legal.
 Another added complication is that Colorado recognizes common-law marriage, which enables an argument for a third potential date of marriage.

 No. 3: Spousal maintenance is a real thing.
 Understand it.

 Alimony.
 Spousal support.
 Spousal maintenance.
 These are all the same thing, in Colorado courts use the term “spousal maintenance.”

 In simple terms: spousal maintenance is when one spouse makes payments to the other after the marriage ends.
 The amount and term of maintenance is dependent on factors like the length of the marriage, how assets are divided, and each person’s earning potential.

 There are no two ways about it, divorce is emotionally challenging.
 You will have your good days and your bad days.
 There will be times when it feels easy, and times when it feels like it is all too much.

 What you want to avoid is making decisions based solely on emotions.
-Rather, you want to make sure the decisions and requests you make today are ones that will best set you up for the future.
+Rather, you want to make sure the decisions and requests you make today with the help of a Boulder family law attorney are ones that will best set you up for the future.